danielcerongrajales/danielcerongrajales.github.io/README.md

 I am a person with ease of adaptation, Icombine work group and individual .
 Discipline and availability have been a fundamental key in my work.
 Working for me means another step to improve personal and professional skills and knowledge.
+INTERESTS
+Travel: Europe (France, Ireland and Norway), Asia (China, Japan).
+Sports: Capoeira.

+COMPETENCES
+Software: Office packaging, management of programming languages ​​in Java, Kotlin, PHP, management of SQLite, Oracle, MySQL databases, use of MVC and MVVM software patterns management in Eclipse, NetBeans, Sublime development environments, Android Studio, Visual Studio, Unity, Unreal Engine, installation and configuration of local and virtual networks, installation and configuration in the management of servers

 Stress management
 Teamwork